fingerprintjs/terraform-fastly-compute-fingerprint-proxy-integration/README.md

 > After you deployed your service via terraform, you need to add Secret Store item with key PROXY_SECRET
 > to Secret Store created via Terraform and fill your value.
 This approach is suggested by Fastly.
 For details please see [this link](https://registry.terraform.io/providers/fastly/fastly/latest/docs/resources/secretstore) and check Note section.
+> Please follow this guide for how to [add your proxy secret to your Fastly Secret Store](https://dev.fingerprint.com/docs/deploy-fastly-compute-using-terraform#step35-add-the-proxy-secret).

 ## Destroy